gromacs/gromacs/docs/release-notes/2020/major/performance.rst

    Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!

+Avoid configuring the own-FFTW with AVX512 enabled when GROMACS does not use AVX512
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Previously if GROMACS was configured to use any AVX flavor, the internally built FFTW would be configured to also contain AVX512 kernels.
+This could cause performance loss if the (often noisy) FFTW auto-tuner picks an AVX512 kernel in a run that otherwise only uses AVX/AVX2 which could run at higher CPU clocks without AVX512 clock speed limitation.
+Now AVX512 is only used for the internal FFTW if GROMACS is also configured with the same SIMD flavor.